 - 1 clove garlic, finely chopped

 - 5 tablespoons olive oil, divided

-- 1 small beet, peeled and chopped (mine was 6 ounces/170 grams after peeling)
+- 1 small beet, peeled and chopped (6 ounces/170 grams after peeling)

 - ½ teaspoon orange zest